Salaich: Demography

-As of 2011, Qadian has a total number of 201 houses and population of 948 of which include 489 are males while 459 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 81.31%, higher than state average of 75.84%.
+As of 2011, Qadian has a total of 201 houses and a population of 948, of which 489 are males while 459 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 81.31%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 108 which is 11.39% of total population of the village, and child sex ratio is approximately 662 lower than state average of 846.

-Most of the people are from Schedule Caste which constitutes 53.06% of total population in the village.
+Most of the people are from Schedule Caste which constitutes 53.06% of the total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 337 people were engaged in work activities out of the total population of the village which includes 287 males and 50 females.
-According to census survey report 2011, 95.55% workers describe their work as main work and 4.45% workers are involved in marginal activity providing livelihood for less than 6 months.
+According to census survey report 2011, 95.55% of workers describe their work as their main activity, and 4.45% of workers are involved in marginal activity providing livelihood for less than 6 months.